Natasha: Akpabio told to stop hiding behind known blackmailers

 In a statement made available to Legit.ng, Abdullahi said Professor Mgbake contradicted herself by revealing Akpabio’s private phone number during her media attacks.

-He argued that the action exposes Professor Mgbeke who denied any link to the Senate President.
+He argued that the action exposed Professor Mgbeke, who denied any link to the Senate President.

 The politician described her role in the ongoing media campaign as a calculated effort to distract from the real issues and shield Akpabio from accountability.